AI Prompt Builder

 - What are constraints in a prompt?

-- Constraints tell the AI what NOT to do — maximum word count, avoiding jargon, not including code examples, responding only in English, etc. They're just as important as the task instruction for controlling output quality and format.
+- Constraints tell the AI what NOT to do — maximum word count, avoiding jargon, not including code examples, responding only in English, etc. They're just task instruction for controlling output quality and format.